 Agricultural Conservation Easements

-Blair County was approved to Purchase Agricultural Conservation Easements (PACE) in 1991, which provided an option to farmers who want to continue farming but are impacted by nearby nonagricultural development.
-By voluntarily selling their "development rights" to the Commonwealth and/or County, farmers are paid a portion of the nonagricultural development value of the property and may not have to sell the farm for conversion to non-farm uses.
+Blair County was approved to purchase Agricultural Conservation Easements in 1991, which provided an option to farmers who want to continue farming but are impacted by nearby nonagricultural development.
+By voluntarily selling their “development rights” to the Commonwealth and/or County, farmers are paid a portion of the nonagricultural development value of the property and may not have to sell the farm for conversion to non-farm uses.
 The land, with a conservation easement placed upon it to prevent development, can continue to be farmed.
-The PACE Program is administered in Blair County by the Blair County Agricultural Land Preservation Board (county board).
+The Agricultural Conservation Easement Program is administered in Blair County by the Blair County Agricultural Land Preservation Board (County Board).

-The purpose of the PACE Program is long-term preservation of productive farmland.
+The purpose of the Program is the long-term preservation of productive farmland.
 Easements are always purchased in perpetuity.

-To be eligible for the PACE Program, a farm must meet minimum criteria.
-Once a landowner determines that they are eligible for the PACE Program, they can submit an application to the County Board.
-Applications are due by October 15 each year for the following years funding.
+To be eligible for the Easement Purchase Program, a farm must meet minimum criteria.
+Once a landowner determines that they are eligible for the Program, they can submit an Application to the County Board.
+Applications are due by October 15 each year to be considered for the following years funding.
 Interested Landowners need to re-apply each year.
-Landowners can also offer to Donate or do a $1 bargain sale for Conservation Easement.
-Landowners who offer Donations and $1 Bargain sales for Easements may move to the top of the Easement list at the discretion of the county board.
+Landowners can also offer to Donate or do a $1 bargain sale for their Conservation Easement.
+Landowners who offer donations and bargain sales for Easements may move to the top of the Easement list at the discretion of the County Board.